logicalclocks/hops-tensorflow/yarntf/examples/slim/README.md

 Original source: https://github.com/tensorflow/models/tree/master/slim

-## Try the example, Flowers data set
+## Try the example, CIFAR10 data set

-1. Prepare the data set and upload it to HDFS at `${FLOWERS_DATA}`, according to the instructions in the original source.
+1. Prepare the data set and upload it to HDFS at `${SLIM_CIFAR10}`, according to the instructions in the original source.
 2. Zip Slim files:
 ```